 Injuries can set your goal back months.
 So tread carefully, increase your training loads gradually, and preferably get the guidance of an expert or coach.
-And to further minimise the risk of injuries learn to stretch regularly and book in for massages to restore the health of your muscles.
+And to further minimize the risk of injuries, you should learn to stretch regularly, and book in for massages to restore the health of your muscles.

 When setting your New Year’s fitness goal, remember the process should be fun.
 If you suddenly decide you want to complete your first marathon or triathlon, find ways to make it more social.
 Hours of running or training alone can become a chore very quickly.
 Maybe make your first goal to find a training partner.